WillQizza/uofa-cmput404.github.io/content/labsignments/heroku.md

 * Make sure your heroku app remembers the results of your polls and your superuser login!
     * If your heroku is not configured properly to use postgres it will forget them randomly! (somewhere between 0 and 24 hours.)

+## Phase 3: Message Board Implementation

+In this phase, we will only be providing you a partial implementation of the messaging board.
+You will be responsible for implementing the rest!

 # Restrictions

 Violation of the restrictions will result in a mark of zero.